demaCODE/demacode.github.io/README.md

 ## Passo #2

-- Clique em abrir no menu superior do excel
+- Clique em abrir no menu superior do excel.

 ## Passo #3